Sunderland93/Live-info/README.md

 ---------------------------------------------------------------
 # Modules that are used in Live info 0.2.0 and their installation:
 =======
-# Modules that are used in Live info 0.2.1 and their installation:
 ### -> Platform
 #### Install module:
 ##### pip3 install platform